James Stewart1

 F, #108347, b. between 1528 and 1542, d.
 7 January 1587/88

-Lady Jean Stewart was also known as Jane Stuart.2 From 1 July 1553, her married name became Campbell.
-As a result of her marriage, Lady Jean Stewart was styled as Countess of Argyll in 1558.
-On 9 March 1566 she was present at the murder of Rizzio, along with Queen Mary.3 On 28 May 1573 she was taken prisoner at the surrender of Edinburgh Castle.3
+She was also known as Jane Stuart.2 From 1 July 1553, her married name became Campbell.
+After her marriage, Jean Stewart was styled as Countess of Argyll in 1558.
+On 9 March 1566 she was present at the murder of Rizzio, along with Queen Mary.3 On 28 May 1573 she was taken prisoner at the surrender of Edinburgh Castle.3 On 19 October 1580 she received letters of legitimation under the Great Seal.4

 Citations